A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we conduct data simulation based on synthetic data to show the operating characteristics of the proposed method to corroborate the theoretical prediction that the proposed approach produces consistent estimation for parameters of interest and yields valid uncertainty quantification.
-We compare our proposed approach with the following baseline methods: 1) unweighted complete-case analysis, where parameter estimation is performed using only fully observed data (``CCA''); 2) complete-case analysis of inverse probability weighted (IPW), where estimation is carried out using fully observed data weighted by true or estimated propensity scores (``WCCA''); 3) multiple imputation (MI)~\citep{rubin1976inference}, a classical and popular method to deal with dataset with non-monotone missingness pattern under the MAR assumption.
-In this work, we use the implementation of MI provided by the \texttt{MICE 3.16.0}\footnote{\href{https://github.com/amices/mice}{https://github.com/amices/mice}} package in \texttt{R}; 4) PPI\texttt{++}~\citep{angelopoulos2023PPI++}, a recent extension of the prediction-powered inference framework that guarantees better estimation efficiency compared to the CCA approach.
-For PPI\texttt{++}, both fully observed cases and cases with missing outcomes are used for parameter estimation; cases with missing covariates will be dropped.
+In this section, we conduct simulation studies to show the operating characteristics of the proposed method to corroborate the theoretical predictions of estimation consistency, inferential validity, and efficiency gains.
+We compare our proposed approach with the following alternatives: 1) unweighted complete-case analysis (``CCA''); 2) inverse probability weighted (IPW) complete-case analysis (``WCCA''), with the weights set at true or estimated propensity scores; 3) multiple imputation (MI)~\citep{rubin1976inference}, a classical and popular method to deal with datasets with a non-monotone missingness under the MAR assumption.
+In this work, we use the implementation of MI provided by the \texttt{MICE 3.16.0}\footnote{\href{https://github.com/amices/mice}{https://github.com/amices/mice}} package in \texttt{R}~\citep{van2011mice}; 4) PPI\texttt{++}~\citep{angelopoulos2023PPI++}, a recent extension of the prediction-powered inference framework that guarantees better estimation efficiency compared to the CCA approach.
+For PPI\texttt{++}, fully observed cases and the cases with missing outcomes are used for parameter estimation; the cases with other missingness patterns will be dropped.
+Code for reproducing the experiments is available at: \href{https://github.com/chenxran/ps-ppi}{https://github.com/chenxran/ps-ppi}.